 **Helpful tips and common mistakes

 Since a whole chicken is used for the broth, the fat from the skin of the chicken cooks out into the broth.
 Skim the top, removing as much fat as you can.
 It’s always easier to skim the fat when the soup is chilled, allowing the fat to harden on the surface.

-The dough is smooth, elastic and slightly tacky, making it very easy to handle.
+The dough is smooth, elastic, and slightly tacky, making it very easy to handle.
 When rolling out the dough, dust more flour on the counter and on the dough when it starts to stick.
-You want the dough to be paper thin to avoid having too thick noodles.
+You want the dough to be paper-thin to avoid having too thick noodles.
 When folding the dough, make sure to dust flour on the dough before folding to prevent it from sticking.
 All of this flour on the noodles will later help thicken the soup.

 Now for the zucchini.
 The idea behind mixing it with the salt is to remove any moisture from the zucchini.
-After letting it sit for 30 minutes, you can already see the water that has come out.
-Saute to bring out the color and soften the zucchini.
+After letting it sit for 20 minutes, you can already see the water that has come out.
+Saute the zucchini to bring out the color and soften the vegetable

 Dak kalguksu is seasoned at the table rather than in the kitchen.
 This allows the individual to season according to their palate.

 Mmmhmm!
 My mouth was singing when the soup hit my lips.
-The broth was perfect, clean, simple and a little thick from the noodles.
-The noodles themselves were nice and soft; what a difference from store bought noodles!
+The broth was perfect, clean, simple, and a little thick from the noodles.
+The noodles themselves were nice and soft; what a difference from store-bought noodles!
 Thank goodness I made extra because I know I’m going to want another serving!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.